plausible/wordpress/readme.txt

 * Get more accurate stats by running the Plausible script as a first-party connection from your domain name
 * View your Plausible stats directly in your WordPress dashboard (you can grant access to other user roles too)
 * Tracking of admin users is disabled by default (you can also disable tracking of other user roles)
-* File downloads, external link clicks and 404 error pages are tracked by default
+* Enable file downloads, external link clicks and 404 error pages tracking
 * Custom events and custom dimensions can be setup using CSS class names directly in the WordPress editor
 * Integrate with Google Search Console so you can see search queries people use to find your site in Google's search results
-* Import your historical Google Analytics stats
+* Import your historical Google Universal Analytics stats
 * Keep an eye on your traffic with weekly and/or monthly email and Slack reports
 * Get traffic spike notifications via email or Slack so you don't miss being on the Hacker News
 * Tag your paid ads, emails and social media posts with UTM tags and analyze your ecommerce and marketing campaigns from click to conversion